 These are the same type of shorts I got from Target for a similar price.
 They are comfortable, and although I always swore I'd never run outside in body-hugging shorts, I prefer this style because they don't flap against my legs or ride up while I'm running.

 I prefer to wear a longer tank top with them, though, which is why I love using my husband's larger ones, but that is a personal preference.
 I like that the fabric breathes, and they don't feel heavy, even when it's sweltering outside and I've been sweating profusely.
 Another upside is that they dry quickly once washed.

 I took my husband’s Under Armour shirts and love how the material allows air to flow through.

 The Under Armour Men's Tech 2.0 Short-Sleeve T-Shirt is perfect for training or everyday wear.
 Its UA Tech fabric is quick-drying and ultra-soft, while its material wicks sweat and dry fast.
 The shirt also has a new, streamlined fit and shaped hem.

 The Under Armour Men's T-Shirt has UA Tech™ fabric that is loose, light, and keeps you cool.
 The shirt also has anti-odor technology to prevent the growth of odor-causing microbes.

 I wear Crop Tops from Target under the Under Armour tank tops.

 I also used the spray gel, but for running.
 I find the cream is easier as it is absorbed quicker by the skin.
-The SPF 15 works fine for me for the duration and times of my runs, but higher protection is available up to a factor 50 and there is a sport version as well (which I have not tried, so I can't comment on it).
-This one is water resistant and seems to withstand my sweaty arms and legs and do the trick between leaving home and getting back and into the shower.
+The SPF 15 works fine for me for the duration and times of my runs, but higher protection is available up to a factor of 50, and there is a sport version as well (which I have not tried, so I can’t comment on it).
+This one is water resistant and seems to withstand my sweaty arms and legs and does the trick between leaving home and getting back and into the shower.

-For me it is a must-have.
+For me, it is a must-have.